Athari/YaLinqo/readme.md

 If you want to contribute to the project without writing any code, consider annoying the developers of PHP on GitHub and their mailing list whenever they decline yet another useful feature.

-If you're successful and actually get them to implement PFA + Pipe v4 (?), then non-lazy LINQ ports will lose 80% of their users, as PHP array functions will become usable by themselves without turning the code into unreadable spaghetti.
+If you’re successful and actually get them to implement PFA + Pipe v4 (?), then non-lazy LINQ ports will lose 80% of their users, as PHP array functions will become usable by themselves without turning the code into unreadable spaghetti.

 And if devs of PHP implement [pipes for iterables](https://wiki.php.net/rfc/pipe-operator-v3#iterable_api), then YaLinqo itself will need a complete rewrite for 20% of cases and become obsolete for 80% of them.
-I wouldn't hold my breath though, as that thing has been in discussion for like 10 years already.
+I wouldn’t hold my breath though, as that thing has been in discussion for like 10 years already.

 * Graveyard of PHP RFCs:
-  * [Partial function application](https://wiki.php.net/rfc/partial_function_application) — imagine pipe operator being actually useful... nah, not happening.
+  * [Partial function application](https://wiki.php.net/rfc/partial_function_application) — imagine pipe operator being actually useful… nah, not happening.
   * [Short Closures 2.0](https://wiki.php.net/rfc/auto-capture-closure) — support for multi-statement arrow functions declined, 2 votes short.
-  * [Add `array_group` function](https://wiki.php.net/rfc/array_column_results_grouping) — grouping won't be optimized by using a built-in function.
+  * [Add `array_group` function](https://wiki.php.net/rfc/array_column_results_grouping) — grouping won’t be optimized by using a built-in function.
 Not a huge loss, but still a pity.

 * Too little too late:
-  * [Pipe operator v3](https://wiki.php.net/rfc/pipe-operator-v3) ([v2](https://wiki.php.net/rfc/pipe-operator-v2), [v1](https://wiki.php.net/rfc/pipe-operator)) — took 3 RFCs and 10 years, but we've finally arrived at... the least useful and the most verbose pipe syntax on the planet... yay?
+  * [Pipe operator v3](https://wiki.php.net/rfc/pipe-operator-v3) ([v2](https://wiki.php.net/rfc/pipe-operator-v2), [v1](https://wiki.php.net/rfc/pipe-operator)) — took 3 RFCs and 10 years, but we’ve finally arrived at… the least useful and the most verbose pipe syntax on the planet… yay?
   * [Arrow functions v2](https://wiki.php.net/rfc/arrow_functions_v2) ([v1](https://wiki.php.net/rfc/arrow_functions), [v0](https://wiki.php.net/rfc/short_closures)) — took 3 RFCs and just 5 years.
 A notable exception of actually being in a good state.
-However, *zero* plans from the "future scope" were implemented in the following years.
+However, *zero* plans from the “future scope” were implemented in the following years.

 License
 =======